Astros vs. Mets MLB Betting Odds, Trends & Prediction

 Astros vs. Mets MLB Betting Trends

-New York is 34-30 straight up when playing on no rest this season.
+New York is 21-23 straight up as the home team this season.

 Astros vs. Mets Betting Prediction